Weapons committed to Ukraine

 US Aid: Military

-From 24 February 2022 to 5 May 2024
+From February 24, 2022 to November 17, 2024

 • Presidential Drawdown Authority (PDA): This is the fastest way to deliver military aid.
 The President can authorize transfers of existing US defense equipment directly from US stockpiles.
 It’s ideal for immediate needs but limited by existing stock availability